Bloodborne Pathogens 161

 A sterile solution of salt water.
 Saline is used to irrigate the eyes and nose.

 A needle with a cover that the user can slide back over the needle after use.
-The cover, or sheath, locks into place.
+In self-resheathing needles, the cover, or sheath, locks into place.

 A non-needle device used for cutting or puncturing.
 Sharps include knives and syringes.